 (1) The CEO may grant a licence in writing to any person to enter and use any land within State forest or a timber reserve.

-(2) The Minister, after consultation with the Conservation Commission and on the recommendation of the CEO, may, by notice published in the Gazette, declare that a permit is required for the carrying on of any activity specified in the notice on land within State forest or a timber reserve.
+(2) The Minister, after consultation with the Commission and on the recommendation of the CEO, may, by notice published in the Gazette, declare that a permit is required for the carrying on of any activity specified in the notice on land within State forest or a timber reserve.

 (3) The CEO may grant to a person a permit of the kind required by a declaration made under subsection (2).